nextlevelshit/flash-chat/README.md

 ## Usage

-### Basic Messaging
+### Getting Started
-1. Type your message in the input field
-2. Press Enter or click "Send"
+1. Type your message in the input field and press Enter or click Send
-3. Messages are automatically saved to localStorage
+2. Share conversations by clicking the Share button or using the auto-generated link in the status bar
-4. Switch between Signal and IRC modes using the mode toggle
+3. Switch between Signal and IRC interface modes using the mode toggle button
+4. Clear all data permanently using the Destroy button
+5. Toggle between dark and light themes using the theme button

 ### Sharing Conversations
 1. **Automatic Sharing**: Each message automatically generates a shareable URL